VeerleDepestele/Trends_in_AI/les6_0_finetuning_and_evaluation.md

 You'll do this for many batches of prompt completion pairs and over several epochs, update the weights so that the model's performance on the task improves.

-As in standard supervised learning, you can define separate evaluation steps to measure your LLM performance using the holdout validation data set.
-This will give you the validation accuracy, and after you've completed your fine tuning, you can perform a final performance evaluation using the holdout test data set.
+As in standard supervised learning, you can define separate evaluation steps to measure your LLM performance using the holdout validation dataset.
+This will give you the validation accuracy, and after you've completed your fine tuning, you can perform a final performance evaluation using the holdout test dataset.
 This will give you the test accuracy.

 The fine-tuning process results in **a new version of the base model, often called an instruct model** that is better at the tasks you are interested in.
 Fine-tuning with instruction prompts is the most common way to fine-tune LLMs these days.
 From this point on, when you hear or see the term fine-tuning, you can assume that it always means instruction fine tuning.